Louis Theroux: Inside the Manosphere

 Content that may disturb

 The film includes blurred livestream footage from a so-called “predator sting”, where a man accused of being a paedophile is confronted.
-The footage shows an older man with a younger woman while sounds of him being punched and kicked can be heard.
+Sounds of the man being punched and kicked can be heard.
 The accusations are made without evidence being shown in the clip.

 Sexual themes